Daniel-KM/Omeka-S-module-DataTypeGeometry/README.md

 kilometers.

-Most of the time, the srid is [`4326`], because it’s the Mercator projection used by default in many geographic systems and by OpenStreetMap, the most truely open layer used for the web geolocation and by the module [Annotate Cartography].
+Most of the time, the srid is [`4326`], because it’s the Mercator projection used by default in many expert geographic systems, included GPS.
+It is not the one used by OpenStreetMap and derivative web maps, that uses [`3857`].
+The module [Annotate Cartography] uses 4326 too.

 Another value can be set in the main settings, and each value can set a specific one with the ewkt format: `SRID=4326; POINT (2.294497 48.858252)`.
 It is not recommended to set it when it is the default one.

-**Warning**: The data type `Geography` doesn’t support complex geometries ( multipoint, multiline and multipolygon).
+**Warning**: The data type `Geography` doesn’t support complex geometries (multipoint, multiline and multipolygon).
 In that case, it’s recommended to use collections.

 ### Geographic coordinates

 A geographic point is the latitude and longitude coordinates: `48.858252,2.294497`.

 In the user interface, this value is composed with two decimal values (`xsd:decimal`), separated by a `,`.
 In the database, it is stored the same and as a geographic WKT point.
 In the api, the value is an object with the two keys (see below),